 International Study Option

-Students in the Honors College are strongly encouraged to participate in international study.
+Students in the Honors College are strongly encouraged to participate in an international experience.
 An NMSU honors student with at least a 3.5 GPA may earn a waiver of up to 3 credit hours required for University Honors for such international study (not including the Final Project).
 This waiver will be awarded for college credit earned while participating in any international study program approved by the Honors College or the Office of International Study.
 One honors hour will be waived for each 3 semester credit hours earned with a grade of ‘A’, ‘B’, or ‘S’.
 Permission to use this option must be approved in advance by the Honors College.

 Note: Waiver of university honors credit for service learning or international study does not reduce or affect in any way the total number of hours required for graduation.
 Waiver of honors credit for service learning or international study cannot be applied toward the final project requirement.

 Sophomores, juniors and seniors with a cumulative grade-point average of 3.2 are eligible for the Honors Certificate Program.
 A student who completes at least two 300- or 400-level honors seminars will be given a Certificate of Distinction at graduation and special recognition in the commencement program.
 See the honors Dean for details on available seminars, Honors College, Conroy Honors Center.